 You won’t find too many other cities in the world that have a beach so close to the city centre!
 It’s not the best beach in the world.
 It can get very busy during the summer and rowdy due to the sheer number of people.

 If you prefer a quieter beach, it may be better to head to Bogatell, which is a 30-minute walk down the shore.
-Or, you can head out of town to Casteldefells or Calella, which are quieter and beautiful places to spend the day.
+Or, you can head out of town to Casteldefells or Calella on the Costa Brava, which are quieter and beautiful places to spend the day.

 You can’t visit Barcelona without going to the Camp Nou, home of the city’s world-famous football team, FC Barcelona.